 In 1970, 84% of children lived in a two-parent home with their biological parents.
-In 2009, just 45.8% of children reached 17 while living with the same family structure they were born in.
+In 2009, just 45.8% of children reached 17 while living with the same family structure they were born into.
 When the CDC stopped gathering complete data on children affected by divorce in 1988, over one million children were involved.³

-Children discovering their parents are divorcing often feel that their worlds are shattering.
-Suddenly, everything that appeared stable becomes disrupted, and they struggle to adjust to this new uncertainty.
+Children discovering their parents are divorcing can feel that their worlds are shattering.
+Suddenly, everything that seemed stable becomes disrupted, and they struggle to adjust to this new uncertainty.
 How children react to divorce is unique to each child’s personality, coping skills, parental attachment, and emotional maturity, among other factors.
 But regardless of how well the children cope, they are undoubtedly profoundly affected.
 We’ve put together some resources to help you guide them through this change.

 You probably have a lot on your mind while starting the divorce process.
-There are a few guidelines to remember so you can help your children while you undergo a divorce.
+There are a few guidelines to remember so you can help your children while you undergo a divorce:

 Divorce is difficult for everyone involved, and you should seek support as you go forward.
 That support may come from your community, family, friends, professionals, or clergy.
 Do not rely on your children for emotional support, even if they appear open to it.
 Ensure that your child has emotional support from an outside source through the process as well.

 Once you and your partner have decided to live separately and established plans for divorce, talk to your children about your decision.
 There are no hard and fast rules for approaching this challenging conversation, but it is best if both parents are present for the discussion.

 It is critical to refrain from expressing feelings of blame, anger, or guilt when broaching the topic as a family.
 As parents, you must maintain control and keep any negative emotions about your situation or partner from creating an uncomfortable or toxic environment.